LeoGarcia2/gcms_public/public/assets/images/readme.md

-All of your pages images are stored here
+All of your website's images are stored here